 5) The interns participate in your company’s summer internship program, and Harvardwood provides HSIP interns with additional career-related events throughout the summer.

-6) If your company wishes to host or sponsor a summer event for all HSIP interns in LA or NYC for the summer (usually 20-40 interns in LA, 10-20 in NYC), please let us know.
+6) If your company wishes to host or sponsor a summer event for all HSIP interns, please let us know.
 We welcome your participation!

 Questions?
 Contact HSIP

 Over 100 companies have participated in HSIP since its inception, including: 2929 Productions, ABC, Academy of Television Arts and Sciences, Archer Entertainment, Benderspink, Digital Domain, Dimension, Disney, Dreamworks, The Firm, Furst Films, HBO Films, ICM, Icon Productions, Intermedia, Lionsgate, LivePlanet, Mirabai Films, Miramax, National Geographic Feature Films, Red Wagon Productions, Samuels Media, Simmons Lathan Media Group, Spirit Dance Entertainment, Untitled Entertainment, Valhalla Motion Pictures, and The Young and the Restless.